Text Alert FAQ

 7. Click “Save Subscription.”

-Yes, if you create a subscription with your phone number first.
-Log in with phone number > go to Settings > check the Email box > add your email address.
+Yes, you can, but we recommend not having both on your subscription, as this would result in you receiving each alert twice (once on email, and once on text).
+If you still wish to receive alerts via both methods: create a subscription with your phone number first.
+To do this, log in with phone number > go to Settings > check the Email box > add your email address.